Vehicle registration plate: Imitation international codes

 In Canada, Mexico and the United States, where the international oval is not used on vehicles from neighboring countries, putting one on a car is a matter of personal choice.
 This has given rise to a tourist-driven industry of imitation international code stickers.
 For example, the island of Martha's Vineyard off the coast of Massachusetts has MV, while the Outer Banks region of North Carolina uses OBX.
 Long Beach Island, New Jersey uses "LBI", with the letter "I" substituted with an illustration of the island's lighthouse.
 The city of Key West, Florida, uses KW as part of its Conch Republic 'rebellion' from the U.S. There are also YNP ovals, for Yellowstone/Yosemite National Park.
 Stickers of this sort are usually visibly different from any real international code sticker, but some places sell what could appear to be real stickers, touting that the abbreviation refers to their venue.

 In the United Kingdom, imitation international codes are sometimes seen for the various parts of the country.
 For example, in Scotland, oval stickers with Écosse or Alba (Scotland in French and Gaelic respectively) are occasionally seen.
 In Wales, drivers commonly display "CYM" to indicate Cymru (Wales).

-In the Czech Republic, in large cities (notably Prague and Brno), these imitation international codes are usually used to show the district inside the city where the driver resides (e.g. DE for Dejvice).

-In Spain, there are such codes for regionalist movements, such as CAT for Catalonia or AST for Asturias, which can be often seen in their reflective region.
+In Spain, there are such codes for regionalist movements, such as CAT for Catalonia or AST for Asturias, which can be often seen in their respective regions.

-Debate about expending registration to Bikes
+Debate about extending registration to bicycles

-For many years in Australia they have had a debate about should registration be also on bicycle riders.
+For many years councils in Australia have debated whether registration should also be required for bicycle riders.

-In 2014, Randwick councillor Charles Matthews proposed to impose a $50 registration fee on bicycle riders, which would be used to help fund cycleways being built by the council.
+In 2014, Randwick councilor Charles Matthews proposed to impose a $50 registration fee on bicycle riders, which would be used to help fund cycleways being built by the council.
 This proposal was rejected by other councillors.
-In 2014 the Victorian council of City of Bayside tried a same proposal.
+In 2014 the Victorian council of City of Bayside tried a similar proposal.